LowCutKilt/mlb-playoff-calendar/README.md

 ## 🔄 How It Works

 - The workflow runs automatically **every day at 6 AM ET**
-- It scrapes the latest playoff schedule from ESPN
+- It scrapes the latest playoff schedule from MLB.com
 - Generates a new `.ics` calendar file
 - Commits it back to the repository
 - Google Calendar picks up the updates automatically